Assistive Technology Can Help YOU!

 Is a voucher program for those in need of adaptive telephone equipment?
 Any Wisconsin resident who is deaf, hard of hearing, deaf with low vision, deaf blind, has a speech impairment, or has a mobility impairment can apply for a specific voucher category.
 For an application you can stop by the ADRC office or call us at 715-528-4890.

 Individuals who are eligible for veterans’ benefits should look into whether they can receive assistance from the Department of Veterans Affairs.
-Contact Mike Theis - Veterans Service Officer Phone: 715-528-3446 or email firstname.lastname@example.org
+Contact Ken Taylor - Veterans Service Officer Phone: 715-528-3446 or email firstname.lastname@example.org